 - Dredging or removing soil from a wetland

 - Constructing or maintaining a use or development in a wetland

-Part 303 of Public Act 451 gives DEQ regulatory authority over wetlands that are contiguous or within 500 feet of an inland lake, river, pond or stream; wetlands that are contiguous or within 1,000 feet of a great lake; and, wetlands that are five acres in size, or larger.
+Part 303 of Public Act 451 gives EGLE regulatory authority over wetlands that are contiguous or within 500 feet of an inland lake, river, pond or stream; wetlands that are contiguous or within 1,000 feet of a great lake; and, wetlands that are five acres in size, or larger.